Addressing the sustainability challenges in our top 20 products and ingredients.

 Palm oil plays an important role in many of our products.
-For the 2018 calendar year, 100% of the palm oil used in our Own Brand products in the UK was certified by the Roundtable on Sustainable Palm Oil (RSPO).
+The majority of the palm oil used in our products comes from Indonesia and Malaysia.
+For the 2019 calendar year, 100% of the palm oil used in our Own Brand products was certified by the Roundtable on Sustainable Palm Oil (RSPO).
 However, significant challenges remain for the palm oil industry, including deforestation and forced labour.
 Developing the right conditions for a sustainable palm oil market is not something that we can achieve on our own, which is why we are collaborating with the Consumer Goods Forum (CGF), with other retailers and the RSPO to transform the industry.
 As part of the Consumer Goods Forum, we are committed to achieving zero-net deforestation in our sourcing of palm oil by 2020.

 Like other agricultural crops, potato production can have a number of environmental impacts, and the large volumes our customers buy make it a priority for us.
 These impacts include greenhouse gas emissions, water demand, water pollution and soil quality.

 Last year we worked with a number of our suppliers and growers to identify emissions hotspots using the Cool Farm Tool.
 Our Sustainable Farming Group for potatoes is focussing on interventions which will be most effective in reducing emissions, such as optimising application of nitrogen fertiliser and promoting use of over-winter cover crops.
 We’re also working with a range of growers in the Broadland Rivers Catchment in East Anglia to improve water quality and soil health, as well as farmers’ profitability, including innovation in tractor use.